QingyangZeng-121/CA4/README.md

 ## Step 1: Log into Codio
 Log into codio via myAberdeen.
+##  Navigate into the folder
+Navigate into the "CA4" directory using the following commands:

+        cd CA4
 ## Step 2: Initialize a Node.js Project
 Run the following command to initialize an empty Node.js project: